Working from Home, Business Email and Discipline

 Working from Home = Discipline

-Your ability to work remotely will be proportionate to your level of discipline.
-It will also reflect on you as an employee, your work ethic, and your employer can trust you to get the job done.
+Your ability to work remotely successfully will be proportionate to your level of discipline.
+It will also reflect on you as an employee, your work ethic, and whether your employer can trust you to get the job done.

 Most incorrectly surmise that working from home means you can stay in your PJs, get up in the morning when you feel like it, watch TV, and more or less work less.
 Unfortunately, nothing is further from the truth.

 While working at home is a more flexible environment, that’s an incorrect assumption.
-Yes, I may take a break, run an errand or walk my pup.
+Yes, I may take a break, run an errand, or walk my pup.
 But all in all, I put in a solid 8-hour minimum workday—plan on doing the same.

 If you want to succeed at working from home, having a daily schedule can make your virtual work arrangement one that benefits you and your employer.